 Category Archives: Organic chemistry

-Organic chemistry is one of the five main branches of chemistry, together with inorganic chemistry, physical chemistry, analytical chemistry, and biochemistry.
+Organic chemistry is one of the five main branches of chemistry.
+It stands alongside inorganic chemistry, physical chemistry, analytical chemistry, and biochemistry.

 Carbanions: what they are, how they are formed, reactions